-Your wedding day would be one of the most cherished moments in your life.
-Even though a bride is the center piece of a marriage, looking good for the wedding should be limited to the bride.
-As the groom it is also your time to be a part of the limelight.
+Your wedding day will be one of the most cherished moments in your life.
+Even though a bride is the center of attention on the wedding day, looking good for the wedding should not be limited to the bride.
+As the groom, it is also your time to be a part of the limelight.

 Looking flawless is not only a woman’s job anymore, even the men have taken upon themselves to look impeccable.

 As the big day approaches, every tiny detail is being planned to perfection.
-If you are the man-of-the-day you may well be asking yourself, “What about Groom preparations before marriage?”, “how does the groom prepare himself for marriage?” or ” what are the pre-marriage tips or the wedding tips for groom?”
+If you are the man-of-the-day you may well be asking yourself:

 Here are 7 pre-marriage preparation tips for grooms to help you answer that question.

 1. Pick the perfect suit

 The first pre-marriage advice is to look your best on that day and your suit will be the most important outfit after the bride’s dress, of course.
 So make sure you get a well-fitted suit that complements the style and feel of the wedding as well as the color scheme.